c4ffein/writings/s/there-is-no-stop-sign/there-is-no-stop-sign.md

 # There Is No Stop Sign

-I am more and more disappointed by people having takes on where this AI thing is going without having any basic understanding of it whatsoever.
-I won't pretend to be an expert, I consider myself a competent engineer with an interest for AI, and I think basic engineering knowledge and scientific curiosity should still be enough to provide interesting takes in the current landscape - so anyway, hope you have fun reading this!
+I'm tired of being fed AI takes that skip the basics through social networks, particularly from people posing as experts, or developers that aren't curious toward machine learning.
+I won't pretend to be an expert, the only project I carried out that involved custom neural networks was a visual editor that was used for teaching freshmen, in other projects I only used existing models for inference, or AI tooling for writing code.
+I consider myself an engineer far more than a scientist, and I think basic engineering knowledge and scientific curiosity should still be enough to produce something worth sharing.

-Really, I wrote nothing new here, I'm not trying to compete with all the content already out there but get all the things I think people *that want to **understand** AI* should have at least heard about in a single place, and they can form their own opinion about where this whole thing is going.
+Really, I wrote nothing new here, I'm not trying to compete with all the content already out there but get all the things I would have liked to know if I didn't already in a single place.
+That way you can form your own opinion about where this whole thing is going.

 ## Disclaimer about why I wrote this